 In 1821, Van Buren’s Bucktails gained control of the New York legislature and elected Van Buren to a seat in the United States Senate.
 Following his election, Van Buren further solidified his power and his political machine became known as the Albany Regency, because of its stranglehold on New York state politics.
 Elected to a second six-year senatorial term in 1827, Van Buren served in the 17th to 20th U.S. Congresses from March 4, 1821 to December 20, 1828, when he resigned after being elected Governor of New York.
 During his time in the Senate, Van Buren chaired the judiciary committee, and he served on the finance committee where he opposed federally financed internal improvement projects and other big-government initiatives.

 After the controversial election of 1824 (which saw the House of Representatives award the U.S. presidency to John Quincy Adams even though Andrew Jackson received more popular votes and Electoral College votes), Van Buren aligned himself with the anti-Adams faction in the Senate.
-By 1828, Van Buren and the anti-Adams coalition of the Democratic-Republican Party orchestrated Jackson’s rise to the presidency as the leader of the newly-emerged Democratic Party.
+By 1828, Van Buren and the anti-Adams coalition of the Democratic-Republican Party orchestrated Jackson’s rise to the presidency as the leader of the newly emerged Democratic Party.
 During the same election, New York voters elected Van Buren as the Governor of New York.

 Van Buren’s tenure as governor was short.
 He served from January to March 12, 1829, when he resigned to accept an appointment as Secretary of State in President Jackson’s cabinet.
-About mid-way through Jackson’s first term as president, Van Buren became embroiled in a controversy with other members of the cabinet who were more loyal to Vice-President John C. Calhoun than they were to Jackson.
+About mid-way through Jackson’s first term as president, Van Buren became embroiled in a squabble — the Petticoat Affair — with other members of the cabinet who were more loyal to Vice-President John C. Calhoun than they were to Jackson.
 Van Buren resolved the rift by tendering his resignation in May 1831, thus pressuring the other cabinet members to follow suit.
 The move enabled the president to name a new cabinet.
 Jackson rewarded Van Buren’s ingenuity and self-sacrifice by appointing him as Minister to Great Britain in August.
 Van Buren traveled to England, arriving in September, but he served only a few months before learning that the Senate had rejected his nomination.
 Vice-President Calhoun, acting as President of the Senate, exacted his revenge by casting the deciding vote against Van Buren on January 25, 1832, when his confirmation vote ended in a deadlock.

-Calhoun believed that he had destroyed the Little Magician’s career, reportedly boasting, “It will kill him dead, sir, kill him dead.”
+Calhoun believed he had destroyed the Little Magician’s career, reportedly boasting, “It will kill him dead, sir, kill him dead.”
 Missouri Senator Thomas Hart Benton, one of Calhoun’s supporters, was not as sure.
 He retorted that “You have broken a minister, and elected a Vice President.”
-Benton’s prediction proved to be true.
+Benton’s prediction proved true.
 When Van Buren returned from Europe, many viewed him as a victim of petty politics.
 An agitated Jackson and his supporters secured the vice-presidential nomination for Van Buren at the Democratic Party’s convention in 1832.
 The Jackson-Van Buren ticket scored an overwhelming victory in the November election.

 President of the United States